hackclub/arcade-constitution/README.md

 <ul>
 <li>This is a living, changing document.
 Rules have changed and will continue changing.
 For practical reasons we have to enforce whatever the latest rules are, even for hours that were submitted before the change.</li>
 <li>You can't bank more than 25 hours at a time, because of arcane technical reasons, but also because you should be shipping and iterating on a loop tighter than 25 hours</li>
+<li>If you use an AI tool to generate code, explain broadly which tool and how you used it at the top of the file.
+Using AI is fine but we are going to make a judgment call on how much we consider it to be "your work".
+Undeclared AI is considered plagiarism, so please be honest</li>
 <li>If we think you have knowingly submitted something fradulent, we will either give you negative hours or just ban you outright</li>
 <li>Nothing that breaks the law or facilitates breaking of laws, please</li>
 </ul>